Reverse Engineering of Malbolge Programs

 • 0t2222202002 is loaded (by Rot C1 and Opr 0t2222202002) and written into value (see Figure 1).

-• The result is written into two further cells with initial value C1 by Opr.
+• The result is written into two further cells that hold the initial value C1 by Opr.

-We label the last cell the result is written to by value2, set a second breakpoint, stop and start debugging, and add [value2] to the list of observed memory cells.
+We label the second cell the result is finally written to by value2, set a second breakpoint, stop and start debugging, and add [value2] to the list of observed memory cells.
 You can download the disassembled code with these two labels here: disassembled crackme with improved labels

-We see that, after the first access to value2, the following actions are performed repetitively:
+We observe that, after the first access to value2, the following actions are performed repetitively:

 • Opr of C1 into value,